vignessh/vignessh.github.io/_posts/2013-04-30-on-continuous-delivery.markdown

 date: 2013-04-30 22:40
 comments: false
 published: false
-categories: [continuous delivery]
+tags:
+- "continuous delivery"
 ---

 In our current project, we have managed to reach a steady state of delivering working software into production every six weeks.
 We reached this state over the course of last 3 years.
 Now, the release activities have become more mature and well understood and there is no drama around that any more.
 <!-- more -->
 ##How did we reach here?

 Automation is the key factor for us to reach this position.
 We have reached a stage where we can

 ##What are the future directions?